Spanish and Italian are two well-known European languages with a lot of similarities between them.

 In a Nutshell — Spanish vs Italian

 But for mutual intelligibility between Spanish and Italian, it requires one person to speak slowly, and the other to listen patiently.
-I saw it work in some touristy situations, but I do remember a hilarious conversation in a shop (ok… in Zara, I’m not a big spender) in Italy between a shopper saying in Spanish “But if I speak slowly, you will be able to understand” and the shop attendant saying in Italian “I’m sorry, Miss, I don’t speak Spanish”.
+I saw it work in some touristy situations, but I do remember a hilarious conversation in a shop (ok… in Zara) in Italy between a shopper saying in Spanish “But if I speak slowly, you will be able to understand” and the shop attendant saying in Italian “I’m sorry, Miss, I don’t speak Spanish”.

 Attendant: “Mi scusi signorina ma non parlo Spagnolo”

-Spanish vs Italian Grammar — Not exactly the same…
+Spanish vs Italian Grammar — Not the Same

 Being descendants of colloquial Latin, both Spanish and Italian share a lot of grammar features.